Zephiles/sms-tools/README.md

 ## Building
 To build, you must first add **DEVKITPPC** and **SMSTOOLS** to your environment. **DEVKITPPC** should be set to the `devkitPPC` folder, and **SMSTOOLS** should be set to the `sms-tools` folder.
 Then, navigate to the root directory of the repository (the folder with the makefile in it) and run `make`.
 Any combination of rules can be applied to this.
 You should also run `make clean` after making any changes, as files built with a previous build could cause issues.

 It should be noted that there are two Japanese versions of the game, so each one is handled by a revision number in this project.
-Revision 0 (verion 1.0) is handled as `jp0`, and revision 1 (version 1.1) is handled as `jp1`.
+Revision 0 (version 1.0) is handled as `jp0`, and revision 1 (version 1.1) is handled as `jp1`.
 `make us`
 `make jp0 eu`
 `make us eu`